 At the end of the day, it's a win-win situation: your employees are well-informed and enjoy a great employee experience.
 At the same time, they are able to do their job effectively all while feeling more connected and engaged.

 Welcome to the new world!
-The old days where you used to share company news through your Intranet or weekly newsletter that no one would read are over!
+The old days where you used to share company news through your weekly newsletter that no one would read are over!

 Your employees are not that much interested in reading long emails or detailed activity reports (yes, long reports can be boring!).

 Think about it: why do people browse their social media feeds several times a day?